-Effective Date: April 25, 2015 Last Revision Date: April 26, 2019
+Effective Date: April 25, 2015 Last Revision Date: October 25, 2022

-Scope:.
-The purpose of this policy is to recognize outstanding performance by Wisconsin Swimming athletes, coaches, officials and volunteers.
+Scope: The purpose of this policy is to recognize outstanding performance by Wisconsin Swimming athletes, coaches, officials and volunteers.
 In the absence of a qualified candidate, an award may not be given annually.

 Athlete and Coach Award Recognitions